Supplements and Sertraline.

 Sertraline, sold under the brand names Lustral, Zoloft, is a selective serotonin reuptake inhibitor (SSRI): it raises synaptic serotonin by blocking its reuptake.

-Below are the 4 documented pairs we have explicitly assessed against Sertraline in the Distil database: 2 red and 2 amber.
-The pairs cluster around 1 mechanism: Additive serotonergic activity.
+Below are the 8 documented pairs we have explicitly assessed against Sertraline in the Distil database: 2 red and 6 amber.
+The pairs cluster around 2 mechanisms: Additive serotonergic activity and CYP-mediated metabolism.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions